Skip to Content

 Click the “See inside” button to see the code and play around with it.

-Learn more about how to make music with Scratch here.
+Learn more about how to make music with Scratch here77.

-Read about Cheryl Burgemeister’s experience addressing STEAM by using Makey Makey with Scratch to create a MIDI instrument.
+Read about Cheryl Burgemeister’s experience addressing STEAM by using Makey Makey with Scratch to create a MIDI instrument78.

 Some Scratch Instruments